ubercorb77/ubercorb77.github.io/index.md

 - [Dual Angle / Pin Buffer conversion](https://docs.google.com/spreadsheets/d/1Ps0zo3vpZN99l0kZYcBa-ZYu2aUZIzsjTYAIoCsKqUY/edit?usp=sharing) (
 - Analysis of Ball Weight vs Carry (inspiration and equations from Bowling Beyond the Basics)
 - Swing + Slide dynamics (a physics analysis of how timing affects ball speed)
+  - I think this spreadsheet has some problems with the body speed becoming negative but I'm going to make a new one anyway and the new one should be more accurate and it shouldn't have that problem
   - This spreadsheet uses Euler's method (breaks up the problem into many little, simpler steps to get a good estimation)
   - But I am working on a new version that will use calculus (solve the whole problem, without estimating)
 - [Spare Targets](https://docs.google.com/spreadsheets/d/1sZUKxdddEp4zYlZGXfuI75RjdbisBEGYA3skklf41mw/edit?usp=sharing) (where you should target for different pins if you throw 100% straight)